Here are The World’s Friendliest Islands: 4 Philippine Islands Take Top 4 Spots

-Temples are always a sight to behold as you’re confronted with amazing architecture dedicated towards religion, discipline, and self improvement.
-Bali is packed with those, not to mention a thriving community that in some ways are comparable to the West while at the same time, encouraging tourists to slow down and take everything in with a smile.
+Temples are always a sight to behold as you’re confronted with amazing architecture dedicated to religion, discipline, and self-improvement.
+Bali is packed with those, not to mention a thriving community that in some ways is comparable to the West while at the same time encouraging tourists to slow down and take everything in with a smile.

 #8: Fiji Islands

 The Fiji Islands have grown so popular that they’ve wormed their way into movies, literature, and certain songs.
 Composed of 333 islands, most of those beautiful lumps of white sandy beaches are equipped with accommodation homes where guests can stay in comfort.
 Whether you’re roughing it with a tent or lounging in an air-conditioned room – you can be sure that your chosen island will have friendly people nearby to assist you with your needs.